capsule-corp-ternoa/ternoa-wallet/wallet-connect-integration/TUTORIAL.md

 ### Integration

-Now that our project is setup, it's time to integrate Wallet Connect.
-Open the index file in the pages directory, we will start by the dependencies and the constants
+Now that our project is set up, it's time to integrate Wallet Connect.

+##### Open the index file in the pages directory, we will start by the dependencies and the constants :

 ```
 import { useCallback, useState, useEffect } from "react";